Sublime Point Lookout is 415.41 metres above the sea level. GFX50s with 32-64mm Shutter: 1/60Sec, Aperture: F11, ISO:400

-I’ve enjoyed watching “The Angry Photographer” on YouTube with claims that the camera made him cry on how good the camera is.
-This is the first photographer that is not pissing in peoples pocket and deceiving the public.
+I’ve enjoyed watching some photographers on YouTube with claims on how good the camera is.
+It great when photographers don’t deceive the public.
 Fujifilm need to fix the issue of photographers that they work with and support to promote the brand with real un-manipulated content.

 3rd June 2017 the order was placed for the GFX 50s and I decided to go with the GF 32-64mm f/4 R LM WR lens for more coverage and reminded me of the Canon EF 24-105mm which I loved as an all rounder zoom lens and a good starter for medium format.
 I look forward to seeing the comparison between Canon and Fujifilm and the truth about camera performance.
 Either it performs as advertised or it doesn’t.
 Lets see if Fujifilm claim the camera does what it says it does and my opinion will be “no holds barred” review on the matter.